About Rob Decker and the National Park Poster Project

-I visited my first park, Yosemite, in 1965, when I was only 6 years old and started photographing them when I was just 8.
+I visited my first park, Yosemite, in 1965, when I was only 6 years old.

-In 1967, on a 10,000 mile cross-country trip, I visited 5 more national parks, and photographed them with this Kodak Duaflex camera and 120 black and white roll film.
+And, I started photographing them when I was just 8 in 1967, on a 10,000 mile cross-country trip.
+I visited 5 national parks, and photographed them with this Kodak Duaflex camera and 120 black and white roll film — and I was hooked!

-My grandfather gave me a 1945 Graphlex 4×5 camera and we built a wet darkroom in the back of my dad’s workshop in the early 70s…and I’d spend the next 10 years immersed in black & white photography, including four years on the high school yearbook staff…three as head photographer.
-And, my friend Kurt and I operated a successful portrait photography business for several years during high school.
+My grandfather gave me a 1945 Graphlex 4×5 camera and we built a wet darkroom in the back of my dad’s workshop in the early 70s.
+And I’d spend the next 10 years immersed in black & white photography, including four years on the high school yearbook staff…three as head photographer.
+During that time, I did a lot of independent production work.
+And my friend Kurt and I operated a successful portrait photography business for several years.

 After graduating in 1977, I made another epic, 10,000 mile cross country trip, visiting the Grand Canyon, Carlsbad Caverns, Shenandoah, Great Smoky, Acadia, Glacier and several other National Parks.

-In 1979, I had the greatest experience — photographic or otherwise — of my life, when I studied under Ansel Adams in Yosemite National Park.
-We photographed the valley floor, as well as the high country (wish I had a selfie with Ansel Adams instead of my classmate, but I did have him autograph two of his books – The Negative and The Print.)
-In addition to teaching the Zone System, he worked with us on composition and setting, as well as techniques we’d use in the darkroom.
+But in 1979, I had the greatest experience — photographic or otherwise — of my life, when I studied under Ansel Adams in Yosemite National Park.
+I wish I had a selfie with Ansel Adams instead of my classmate… But I did have him autograph two of his books – The Negative and The Print.
+We photographed the Yosemite valley, as well as the Sierra Nevada high country.
+And he taught me about the Zone System, lighting, composition and setting, as well as techniques to use in the darkroom.

-As an independent developer and producer for the past 30 years, I’ve had the opportunity to use my photography and graphic art skills for a wide variety of clients, including American Express, DELL, Dick’s Sporting Goods, the National Association of Realtors, Overstock.com, Stanford University, The Washington Post and many others.
-In fact, some of my National Park photos are featured in Rand McNally’s travel and atlas products, for whom I created numerous interactive software programs, including an interactive National Parks map application.
+I’ve worked as an independent developer and producer for the past 30 years.
+And, I’ve had the opportunity to use my photography and graphic art skills for a wide variety of clients, including American Express, DELL, Dick’s Sporting Goods, the National Association of Realtors, Overstock.com, Stanford University, The Washington Post and many others.
+In fact, some of my national park photos are featured in Rand McNally’s travel and atlas products.
+I also created numerous multimedia software programs for Rand McNally, including an interactive National Parks application.

-My goal is that by creating these iconic images, I can help to generate awareness — not only of the grandeur of these amazing places — but also for the need of continued protection and operation of the parks, so that everyone — now and in the future — will have a chance to enjoy the often-fascinating and always awe-inspiring majesty of our National Parks.
+My hope is that by creating these iconic images, I can help to generate awareness — not only of the grandeur of these amazing places — but also for the need of continued protection and operation of the parks.
+I think that everyone — now and in the future — should have the chance to enjoy the often-fascinating and always awe-inspiring majesty of our National Parks.